 DIMENSION LEGISLATIVE AND INSTITUTIONAL FRAMEWORK Indicator number 11.5 = Are procedures for securing compliance framed in a coherent spectrum of strategies and mechanisms, including monitoring and enforcement?
-Indicator question(s) Are there incentives for lobbyists to comply with the integrity and transparency rules?
-Are there visible and proportionate sanctions (such as the public reporting of confirmed breaches, financial and administrative sanctions, such as debarment, and criminal prosecution as appropriate)?
+Indicator question(s) prosecution as appropriate)?
 Is there evidence that the organisational leadership in public bodies promotes a culture of integrity and transparency in daily practice through regular disclosure and auditing to ensure compliance?
 Response Not applicable.